jojotastic777/hexdump/README.md

 ## TODO:
 - [ ] Make a separate command or something to exclude per-world patterns.
   - Maybe the version *without* per-world patterns could then be a non-op command?
-- [ ] Dump the translations for the patterns to add a name field to `patterns.json`.